dylandy/scarlet/README.md

-this will create a migration file in **db/migrate/** after writing the migration file remember to migrate your database rake db:migrate after migrate your database create a model in app/model folder
+this will create a migration file in **db/migrate/** after writing the migration file remember to migrate your database rake db:migrate after migrate your database, create a model file in app/model folder which would be a object for operating ORM

 ```